What happened at Astroworld?

 What authorities are saying

+Officials also planned to review the event’s security plan and various permits issued to organisers to see whether they were properly followed.

+In addition, investigators planned to speak with Live Nation representatives, Scott and concertgoers.

-Houston Fire Chief Samuel Peña and other officials held a sombre news conference in the early hours of Saturday following the incident.
+Houston Fire Chief Samuel Peña and other officials held a sombre news conference in the early hours of Saturday.

 “The crowd began to compress towards the front of the stage, and that caused some panic, and it started causing some injuries,” he said.
 “People began to fall out, become unconscious, and it created additional panic.”

-Officials transported 17 people to hospitals, including 11 who were in cardiac arrest, Peña said.
-It wasn’t clear whether all eight who died were among the 17 that had been transported to hospitals.
-Many people were also treated at the scene at a field hospital thathad been set up.
+Officials transported 17 people to hospitals, including 11 who were in cardiac arrest.
+Many people were also treated at the scene at a field hospital that had been set up.
 About 300 people were examined at that site throughout the day, he said.

-A reunification center has been set up at a Houston hotel for family members who had not been able to reach festivalgoers.
+A reunification centre was set up at a Houston hotel for family members who had not been able to reach festivalgoers.
 Authorities were looking to connect families with festivalgoers who were transported to the hospital, “some as young as 10” years old, said Harris County Judge Lina Hidalgo, calling the incident an “extremely tragic night.”

 “Our hearts are broken,” she said.
 “People go to these events looking for a good time.
 It’s not the kind of event where you expect to find out about fatalities.”